medialab/gazouilloire/README.md

   Note that there are three possibilities to filter further:

-  - language mode, in order to collect only tweets written in a specific language : just add `"language": "fr"` to the config (the language should be written in [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
+  - **language**: in order to collect only tweets written in a specific language : just add `"language": "fr"` to the config (the language should be written in [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
-  - geolocalisation mode: just add `"geolocalisation": "Paris, France"` field to the config with the desired geographical boundaries or give in coordinates of the desired box as shown in the config example file
+  - **geolocalisation**: just add `"geolocalisation": "Paris, France"` field to the config with the desired geographical boundaries or give in coordinates of the desired box as shown in the config example file
-  - time limited keywords mode, in order to filter on specific keywords during planned time period:
+  - **time_limited_keywords**: in order to filter on specific keywords during planned time period:

   ```json
   "time_limited_keywords": {